mixpanel/docs/pages/docs/tracking/how-tos/user-profiles.md

 ### Choose an Identifier Column

-The most important column in your spreadsheet is the **$distinct_id** column for user profiles or **$group_id**, the group identifier, for group profiles, as these are the canonical identifiers in Mixpanel.
+The most important column in your spreadsheet is the **"$distinct_id"** column for user profiles or **"$group_id"**, the group identifier, for group profiles, as these are the canonical identifiers in Mixpanel.

 If you do not assign an identifier column, Mixpanel will use your $email column as the $distinct_id value; if you don’t have an $email column either, then the $distinct_id value will be assigned randomly by default as described above.